SHOW-UNAN(祥雲庵)

 It is an invitation to step into a quieter world—one where each moment holds timeless wisdom and gentle lessons for life.

-But in truth, the deepest sense of awe and beauty can only be felt by those who have experienced it for themselves.
+In truth, the deepest sense of awe and beauty can only be felt by those who have experienced it for themselves.

 The Significance of Authentic Tea Ceremony Experience in Kanazawa

-The Spirit of the Tea Ceremony Experience in Kanazawa — A Quiet Moment Just for You
+The Spirit of the Tea Ceremony Experience in Kanazawa

 This private experience offers you a gentle introduction to the refined world of the Japanese Tea Ceremony in Kanazawa.